Popup Görseli

 Cyprus Infertility Treatment

-Infertility is defined as the inability to achieve pregnancy after 1 year or longer of regular, unprotected sexual intercourse.
-In previous years, this period was considered 6 months; however, today specialists agree that at least 12 months should be allowed before making a diagnosis.
-If the woman is over the age of 35 or has a known medical condition, evaluation is recommended without waiting for this period.
+Cyprus infertility treatment offers advanced medical solutions for couples who are unable to conceive naturally.
+Infertility is defined as the inability to achieve pregnancy after one year of regular, unprotected sexual intercourse.
+If the woman is over the age of 35 or has a known reproductive health condition, fertility evaluation is recommended earlier.

-Even in couples with completely healthy reproductive systems, the chance of pregnancy within a single menstrual cycle is approximately 20%, even if ovulation is correctly timed.
-For this reason, not achieving pregnancy within a few months does not always indicate a serious problem.
-However, if pregnancy does not occur after one year, this situation is evaluated as infertility and requires detailed assessment.
+Even in couples with completely healthy reproductive systems, the chance of pregnancy during a single menstrual cycle is approximately 20%.
+For this reason, not achieving pregnancy within a few months does not always indicate a serious medical problem.
+However, if pregnancy does not occur after one year, infertility evaluation and professional fertility treatment may be necessary.

-Cyprus is one of the leading destinations for infertility treatment, particularly in IVF (In Vitro Fertilization) and assisted reproductive techniques, serving international patients.
-With modern embryology laboratories, advanced genetic testing applications (PGT), and donation options, pregnancy chances are increased.
+Cyprus has become one of the leading destinations for infertility treatment, particularly in IVF (In Vitro Fertilization) and other assisted reproductive technologies.
+Many international patients choose Cyprus infertility treatment because of modern embryology laboratories, advanced genetic testing (PGT), and specialized fertility experts.

 Primary Infertility

-Primary infertility refers to a person who has never experienced pregnancy and is unable to conceive despite regular unprotected intercourse.
+Primary infertility refers to couples who have never achieved pregnancy despite regular unprotected intercourse for at least one year.

 Secondary Infertility

-Female age is one of the most important determining factors in infertility treatment.
-According to statistics, 84% of couples with regular sexual activity achieve pregnancy within the first year, and 92% by the end of the second year.
-However, as age increases, ovarian reserve declines and egg quality decreases.
+Age is one of the most important factors affecting infertility treatment success.
+Studies show that approximately 84% of couples with regular sexual activity achieve pregnancy within the first year and 92% within two years.

 How Common Is Infertility?

-Approximately 15% of all couples experience infertility.
-Among diagnosed couples, the causes are distributed as follows:
+Infertility affects approximately 15% of couples worldwide.
+The causes are generally distributed as follows:

 • 10% combined male and female factors